INTRODUCING CYTISINE

 Vascular disorders Hypertension

-Gastrointestinal disorders Dry mouth, diarrhoea, nausea, changes flavour, heartburn, constipation, vomiting, abdominal pain (especially in the upper abdomen) Abdominal distension, burning tongue
+Gastrointestinal disorders Dry mouth, diarrhoea, nausea, changes flavour, heartburn, constipation, vomiting, abdominal pain (especially in the upper abdomen) Abdominal distension, burning tongue excessive salivation

 Skin and subcutaneous tissue disorders Rash